adambennett/StS-DuelistMod/roadmap.md

         - Has more health
         - Blocks for higher amount
         - Bigger (visually)
-- Improve AI logic

-Card Pool Relics:
-- Add other deck pools to card pool options relic
-- Add other options to card pool options relic
-- Add more explanation about how these work
-	- Keywords for 'Colored Pool' and 'Basic Pool'
-	- Ftue tips?

 Balance Changes:
 - Give Rocks some unique effects/mechanics and more cards